 Fields’ defense at trial sought to convince jurors that he had been attacked by protesters before driving into the crowd, but didn’t have any luck as this theory was easily disproven by eyewitness and video evidence.
 Prosecutors presented evidence to prove Fields’ malicious intent that day which included memes he had sent about running protesters over with cars, a text with a picture of Hitler that he sent his mother, and prison phone calls after his arrest in which he called Heather Heyer “the enemy” and said her death “doesn’t fucking matter.”

 After the jury announced their sentencing recommendation, Heather Heyer’s mother, Susan Bro, addressed the media outside the courthouse.
 She said she was “content” with the sentence but told those gathered that they had to keep fighting for the cause her daughter died for.

 Susan Bro, mother of Heather Heyer, addresses the press outside of Charlottesville Circuit Court.
 A jury just recommended that James Fields serve 419 years for crimes including murdering her daughter. #Charlottesville pic.twitter.com/Ndz4yld3IF

 — C-VILLE Weekly (@cvillenews_desk) December 11, 2018

-A formal sentencing hearing to adopt the jury’s sentencing recommendations will be held in Charlottesville Circuit Court at 9:30 AM on March 19, 2019.
+A formal sentencing hearing to adopt the jury’s sentencing recommendations will be held in Charlottesville Circuit Court in 2019.